Clyde Cook (actor)

-Clyde Wilfred Cook (16 December 1891 – 13 August 1984) was an Australian-born vaudevillian who went on to perform in Hollywood and whose career spanned the silent film era, talkies and television.
+Clyde Wilfred Cook (16 December 1891 – 13 August 1984) was an Australian-American actor, comedian and vaudevillian who went on to perform in Hollywood and whose career spanned the silent film era, talkies and television.

 Career in Australia

 He was born to John and Annie Cook at Hamilton, near Port Macquarie, Australia.
 Cook moved with his family to Sydney when he was 6.
 He was already a skilled acrobat and dancer before he first appeared on stage in 1901 and within a few years he had developed a successful reputation as an all-around comic entertainer.
 In 1906, J. C. Williamson placed Cook under contract and he worked with the company until about 1911, when he departed for the United Kingdom, determined to try his luck in the London music hall scene.
 After some difficulty he succeeded and subsequently also worked at the Folies Bergere for 14 weeks.
 He returned to Australia in 1916.

 Although he appears to have expressed a desire to join up during the First World War, unspecified "physical defects" (perhaps owing to his slight frame) meant he was unable to join the First Australian Imperial Force.
 Instead he devoted much time to fund-raising and entertaining soldiers.
 His trademark moustache also appeared for the first time during Australian performances in 1917.
 In 1918 he appeared in his first film, His Only Chance a J. C. Williamson production made to support Red Cross fund-raising.
 Then in 1919, at the height of the Spanish flu epidemic, Cook brought an action against J. C. Williamson over the impact on performers' contracts, caused by their closure of theatres.
 The action failed.
 Soon after Cook left Australia for the United States.